phospodka/slackhub/README.md

 There are a number of items I'd like to do.

 * add enabled disable support for the user
-* finish branch subscription functionality
-* add any missing support for mentions
 * add some sort of logging
 * tests ;_;
 * figure out how to make this installable